Spit Bridge

-The Spit Bridge, a steel and concrete girder bridge with a bascule lift span across the Middle Harbour, is located 10 km north-east of the central business district in Sydney, Australia.
-The bridge carries The Spit Road (A8) from a point called The Spit, and connects the suburbs of Mosman, on the south bank and Seaforth, on the north bank.
+The Spit Bridge, a steel and concrete girder bridge with a bascule lift span across Middle Harbour (an arm of Sydney Harbour, is located 10 km north-east of the central business district in Sydney, Australia.
+It is named after The Spit, a sand peninsula extending into Middle Harbour from its southern bank.
+The bridge connects Spit Road in Mosman, on the south bank to Manly Road in Seaforth, on the north bank, and is part of NSW state route A8 (Sydney).

 History

-Sydney's Lower North Shore and Northern Beaches were serviced initially by a rowing boat from as early as 1829.
+Sydney's Lower North Shore and Northern Beaches were connected initially by a rowing boat from as early as 1829.
 A hand-operated punt service began in 1850 and continued until 1889, when it was replaced by a steam punt.

 The inhabitants of the Manly area first requested a bridge in the 1870s and the first plans for one were made in the following decade.
 In 1912, Member of Parliament Richard Arthur lobbied the State Government to build a bridge, but was told that the planned construction of the Sydney Harbour Bridge made this unlikely.
 World War I pushed the issue aside but more calls for a bridge were made in 1919.

 In 1922, the cost of a bridge was estimated at £150,000 by the Public Works Committee, a price that Manly Council said would cover a 205-metre-long concrete bridge, resting on 18 arches of varying lengths, with two sets of tram lines, two roadways and two footpaths.
-Eventually, in late 1923, the Council decided to build a bridge itself on a cost of £40,000 to £60,000 with a low height design made from timber that was 213m long, with a roadway 5.5m wide and room for one covered footpath, but no tram lines.
+Eventually, in late 1923, the Council decided to build a bridge itself on a cost of £40,000 to £60,000 with a low height design made from timber that was 213 m long, with a roadway 5.5 m wide and room for one covered footpath, but no tram lines.

-In 1924, The (first) Spit Bridge was completed and opened.
-By 1927 the timber low–level bridge saw a 60% growth over that of the punt for the year prior to the bridge opening.
+In 1924, the (first) Spit Bridge was completed and opened.
+By 1927 the timber low–level bridge saw a 60% growth in use over that of the punt for the year prior to the bridge opening.
 The amount of traffic using the bridge was higher than expected and the subsequent revenue from tolls providing a financial boon for the government.

 Various plans were considered to reduce congestion including a high-level bridge and a bridge further upstream, leaving the existing bridge for local traffic; however none were enacted until after World War II.
-The NSW Government decided to build another lowlevel bridge at the same site.
+The NSW Government decided to build another low-level bridge at the same site.

 Description

-Construction of the current bridge by Cleveland Bridge & Engineering Company had commenced in 1952 and after delays was completed in 1958; and opened on 19 November 1958.
+Construction of the current bridge by Cleveland Bridge & Engineering Company of Middlesbrough (UK) commenced in 1952 and after delays due to a shortage of steel, was completed in 1958; and opened on 19 November 1958.